VSacr1/gatewayproject-Kubernete/README.md

  * MongoDB
  * Nginx.conf

- 1. Make a new google cloud virtual machine and git clone this project.
+ 1. Create a kubenete cluster by opening gcloud console and writing gcloud container clusters name projectname --zone projectzone
+ 2. Access kubenete cluster by typing gcloud container clusters get-credentials name projectname --zone projectzone
+ 3. Git clone project folder
+ 4. Deploy gateway service, deployment and conf-map.yaml file to get External IP address for step 5
- 2. Change the .env file IP address to the ip of the virtual machine
+ 5. Change the IP in the authenticationservice-deployment file to the External IP of the gateway.
- 3. Enter the folder with the cd command and run docker-compose -d up.
-This will build and compile all the docker files inside this folder.
+ 6. Deploy mongo-service service and deployment files
+ 7. Repeat the step above for each of the file.
- 4. Once that is all running head to http://localhost/authentication/login
+ 8. Once all the services and deployments are up and running go to http://gatewayexternalIP/authentication/register

+gatewayeternalIP should appear when searching kubectl get service

 This should get the project to work successfully.

-Localhost = the ip of the virtual machine